Create cluster

 Create new key pair

-Select Create new key pair and enter a key pair name.
+- Select Create new key pair and enter the key pair name.

 .pem

-extension will be downloaded using the entered key pair name.
+extension will be downloaded with the entered key pair name.

 1. Configure service integration (optional)